angelr1076/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 <h4>2.5: separate module</h4>

 Declare the <i>Course</i> component as a separate module, which is imported by the <i>App</i> component.
-You can include all subcomponents of the course into the same module.
+You can include all subcomponents of the course into the same <i>Course</i> module.
+To clarify, the subcomponents you've built so far will no longer exist in the components folder, they will be added directly to the <i>Course</i> module.

 </div>